 These changes abolished the old dead-ball line around the playing area, and gave each game its own in-bounds area and its own dead-ball line around that area.
 The in-bounds area for a game includes the game’s assigned lane and any other lane(s) with which it shares a long side.
-For games on lanes that share both long sides with other lanes, the in-bounds area is three lanes wide.
-For games on lanes that share only one long side with another lane, the in-bounds area is only two lanes wide.
-So the in-bounds area for a game on lane B includes lanes A, B, and C, while the in-bounds area for a game on lane J includes only lanes I and J.
+For a game on a lane that shares both of its two side lines with other lanes, the in-bounds area is three lanes wide.
+For a game on a lane that shares only one side line with another lane, the in-bounds area is only two lanes wide.
+So the in-bounds area for a game on lane B also includes lanes A and C, while the in-bounds area for a game on lane J also includes only lane I.

 Note that even if a game’s in-bounds area includes several lanes, the game’s home base is still its assigned lane.
 During the game, whenever a jack is thrown or a circle is placed, that jack or circle must be thrown or placed within the boundaries of the game’s assigned lane.